-Complex choices in Medicare Advantage program may overwhelm seniors, study findsAugust 18th, 2011 in Health /
+Complex choices in Medicare Advantage program may overwhelm seniors, study findsAugust 18, 2011 in Medicine & Health / Health

 In health care, more choice may not always lead to better choices, particularly for the elderly.

 In a new study, researchers from Harvard Medical School's Department of Health Care Policy found that the large variety of managed care plans offered by the Medicare Advantage program may be counter-productive.
 Elderly patients, particularly those with low cognitive ability, often make poor decisionsor no decisions at allwhen faced with an overwhelming number of complex insurance choices.
 Ironically, those with impaired cognition may benefit most from the more generous coverage often offered by Medicare Advantage plans.

 "We are providing the most complex insurance choices to the very population that is least equipped to make these high-stakes decisions," says J. Michael McWilliams, assistant professor of health care policy and medicine at Harvard Medical School and a practicing general internist in the Division of General Medicine at Brigham and Women's Hospital.
 "Most other Americans choose from just a few health plans, but elderly Medicare beneficiaries often have to sift through dozens of options."

 The study will appear online August 18 in the journal Health Affairs.
 It will also appear in the September print edition of Health Affairs.

 The Medicare Modernization Act of 2003 initiated a series of payment increases to the Medicare Advantage program.
 These payment hikes dramatically increased the number of private plans participating in the program and encouraged plans to compete for enrollees by offering lower premiums and more generous benefits, such as prescription drug coverage.